- 6.7–7.1 in

 - One place Veeries breed is in damp areas near beaver wetlands.
 As beavers make a comeback from extensive hunting, these wetlands are on the increase—possibly good news for Veery populations.

 - Brown-headed Cowbirds often lay their eggs in Veery nests.
 Veery parents tolerate (or don’t recognize) the interlopers’ eggs and young.
 In one encounter, adults even fought off a snake that had attacked a cowbird fledgling.
 Nesting in thorny shrubs may help protect against cowbirds.

-- The oldest known Veery—a banded female—was at least 10 years and 1 month old when researchers captured and released it in New Jersey in 1989.
+- The oldest known Veery—a banded male—was at least 13 years old when researchers recaptured and released him during banding operations in Delaware in 2010.